 Bruce Gordon Independent Chairman

-Bruce has over 30 years' experience in business holding senior positions with both SMEs and Corporate Organisations across Asia Pacific, the UK and the USA.
-He currently serves as Chief Executive of Eco-Products Group which was recently acquired by Vector and has expertise in retail, banking, finance and electronic payments.
+Bruce has over 30 years’ experience in business holding senior positions with both SMEs and corporate organisations across Asia Pacific, the UK and the US.
+He is Chairman of PropertyNZ (trading as homes.co.nz) and Chairman of meetjude.com, and is a mentor to Ask Nicely.

-A pioneer of many of the electronic banking services that consumers now enjoy, Bruce was Chairman of Electronic Transaction Services (now Paymark), Chief Manager Electronic Banking and Payments at Bank of New Zealand and has held senior roles at Retail Financial Services (trading as Farmers Credit), National Australia Bank, ASB Bank and The Warehouse Group.
-He has extensive board experience including Vector Energy Solutions Limited, The Warehouse Financial Services, The Merino Company of New Zealand, and Bendon Group.
+A pioneer of many of the electronic banking services that consumers now enjoy, Bruce was Chairman of Paymark, Chief Manager Electronic Banking and Payments at Bank of New Zealand and has held senior roles at Eco-Products Group, Retail Financial Services (trading as Farmers Credit), National Australia Bank, ASB Bank and The Warehouse Group.
+He has extensive board experience, including with Vector Energy Solutions, The Warehouse Financial Services, The Merino Company of New Zealand and Bendon Group.

 Bruce is a Fellow of FINSIA and holds an MBA and a PGDipBus (Information Systems) both from the University of Auckland.
 Bruce lives with his family in Auckland.